Beryl Grant: Career

+Honours and legacy

 Grant was made an Officer of the Order of the British Empire (OBE) in the 1976 New Year Honours, "in recognition of service to nursing".
 In 2000, she was made an Officer of the Order of Australia (AO), "in recognition of service to nursing and to the community through the support and development of services and programmes for children and families, particularly in rural and remote areas of Australia".
 A biography of Grant was published in 2002, written by Ian B. Tanner.

 Grant died at a nursing home in Balcatta in November 2017, aged 97.
 A few weeks before her death, a multi-purpose facility was opened in Albany and named the Beryl Grant Community Centre in her honour.

+In 2024, survivors of forced adoption petitioned Juniper Aged Care, the operators of the Beryl Grant Community Centre, to rename the facility.
+In response, Juniper's CEO stated that the centre had been named in recognition of Grant's role in aged care and that it was awaiting the release of further findings into Grant's role in forced adoptions before making a decision on naming.

+The building formerly known as Beryl Grant Community Centre was renamed to Juniper Albany Community Centre on the 18 September 2025.